MORPHOLOGY OF CLOSTRIDIUM BOTULINUM

 |Hemolysis||β - hemolysis||-----||-----|

-In liquid culture media like Trypticase soy broth or Nutrient broth, the growth of the bacterium occurs as a turbidity in the broth medium, which is further analyzed for the morphology (under the microscope), gram reaction, biochemical tests, and Clostridium botulinum specific tests.
+In liquid culture media like Trypticase soy broth or Nutrient broth, the growth of the bacterium occurs as turbidity in the broth medium, which is further analyzed for the morphology (under the microscope), gram reaction, biochemical tests, and Clostridium botulinum specific tests.

-Moreover, in alkaline glucose gelatin medium, the spores of Clostridium botulinum are consistently produced when incubated at 20–25°C. In, CBI agar medium (Clostridium botulinum isolation agar), which is a selective medium for Clostridium botulinum the colonies are similar as that on Egg yolk agar but it prevents the growth of contaminant and only allows the growth of Clostridium species especially C. botulinum and commonly employed for its isolation from fecal matter where a large no. of contaminant bacteria are present
+Moreover, in the alkaline glucose gelatin medium, the spores of Clostridium botulinum are consistently produced when incubated at 20–25°C. In, CBI agar medium (Clostridium botulinum isolation agar), which is a selective medium for Clostridium botulinum the colonies are similar as that on Egg yolk agar but it prevents the growth of contaminant and only allows the growth of Clostridium species especially C. botulinum and commonly employed for its isolation from fecal matter where a large no. of contaminant bacteria are present

 That’s all about the Morphology & Culture Characteristics of Clostridium botulinum